Pete Robinson (drag racer): Dragsters

-It was the focus on weight reduction that prompted him to switch to a 289 cid Cobra engine, which was 50 lb lighter than the Chevrolet.
+It was the focus on weight reduction that prompted Robinson to switch to a 289 cid Cobra engine, which was 50 lb lighter than the Chevrolet.

-He gained national attention at NHRA's 1961 Nationals at Indianapolis Raceway Park in his small-block Dragmaster-chassied gas dragster, eliminating Tom McEwen (not yet "Mongoose") to win AA/GD before beating Dode Martin to take the Top Eliminator title.
+Robinson gained national attention at NHRA's 1961 Nationals at Indianapolis Raceway Park in his small-block Dragmaster-chassied gas dragster, eliminating Tom McEwen (not yet "Mongoose") to win AA/GD before beating Dode Martin to take the Top Eliminator title.
 Along the way, he set low e.t. of the meet with an 8.68 second pass, which contributed to his "Sneaky Pete" appellation.

 At the 1962 NHRA Winternationals, Robinson reached the semi-final in Top Eliminator before being defeated by eventual event winner Nelson.

 Robinson also attended the 1963 NHRA U.S. Nationals at IRP.

 Top Fuel

 1964

 Robinson moved up to Top Fuel in 1964.
 He did compete in Top Gas at the 1964 NHRA U.S. Nationals, losing in the final to Gordon Collett.